 Please be aware that there are a number of entry requirements.
 These may change as a result of government decisions, but at present you must:

 - have a degree from a UK university or an equivalent qualification that is clearly and substantially relevant to one of the six secondary PGCE subjects.
 This means that at least half and preferably two-thirds of your degree (at least 180 credits) should comprise studies relevant to the subject you intend to teach.

 - have a GCSE grade A–C (or equivalent), in English language and in mathematics.

 - show evidence in your application and at interview that you can communicate clearly and grammatically in written and spoken standard English.

 - demonstrate at interview specific knowledge or skills related to the teaching of the subject.

 If you are applying for a place in modern foreign languages, please note that we will accept applications from those who can only offer French, but those offering Spanish or German as their main language must also be able to offer French (at a lower level).

 Career relevance and employability

 The Postgraduate Certificate in Education is a programme of initial teacher education (ITE) that complies with relevant nation-state requirements.
-It leads directly to Qualified Teacher Status (QTS) conferred by the Department of Education in England, or by the GTCW in Wales; and Eligibility to Teach (EtT) conferred by the Department of Education in Northern Ireland.
-The Professional Graduate Certificate in Education (S16) also leads to QTS or EtT.
+It leads directly to Qualified Teacher Status (QTS) conferred by the Department for Education in England.

 This PGCE course equips you with the skills, knowledge and understanding to become an effective secondary school teacher.
 It fosters a reflective approach to classroom teaching – bringing together learning from academic study with the practice learning that takes place during school placements; enabling you to establish links and relationships between them; and encouraging you to reflect on how they shape your learning and professional development.